Johanna Cornelia (Anya) Luscombe-Serlie EN

 Geboren ? ?
 1968

-Beroep Universitary teacher at University College Roosevelt, Archivist of the Province of Zeeland at Zeeuws Archief
+Beroep Universitary teacher at University College Roosevelt, Director of Zeeuws Archief

 VIAF Anya Luscombe